jsoconno/terraform-azure-conventions/README.md

 ## Summary
 An effective naming convention composes resource names from important information about each resource.
 A well-chosen name helps you quickly identify the resource's type, its associated workload, its deployment environment, and the Azure region hosting it.

 This module is designed to help companies and teams standardize their Azure resource naming conventions.
-The basic convention followed is `<resource type>-<region>-<environment>-<workload>`.
+The basic convention followed is:

+`resource_type-region-environment-business_unit(optional)-workload`

+This convention is based on documentation from Microsoft on best practices found [here](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).

 Logic has implemented to ensure Azure naming requirements such as alphanumeric or lowercase only and special character restrictions are followed as documented by Microsoft [here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/resource-name-rules).

 ## Bugs
 If you find a bug in a naming convention for a resource, please [raise a bug](https://github.com/jsoconno/terraform-azure-conventions/issues/new?assignees=&labels=&template=bug.md&title=).